Inedo/inedo-docs/BuildMaster/releases/rollback.md

 ﻿---
-title: Deployment Rollback
+title: Rollbacks
-keywords: buildmaster, databases, backup
+keywords: buildmaster, releases, rollbacks
-sequence: 90
+sequence: 500
 ---

-We don't have a special "rollback plan" that's used only in emergencies.
+BuildMaster does not have a special "rollback plan" that's used only in emergencies.
 Since such a plan would only get tested in rare cases (i.e. when something went wrong), chances are it will be out of date and likely make things even worse.

 But what we can do is perform a **"Re-Deploy"**, which can effectively be used to rollback changes.
 Assuming you have your deployment plan configured correctly.
 Let's consider the state of a given application.